MaslowCNC/GroundControl/README.md

 	Kivy defines things as origin is bottom-left, an increasing Y is up, increasing X is right.
 	Please use self.origin in the code -- if you draw something, 0,0 is the bottom-left of the application, not the bottom-left of your widget.

-Python Tips:
+### Python Tips:
 1. If an object begins with a capital letter, it is a global object (eg, CanvasSize=4).
 Don't do CamelCase; do camelCase instead.
 2. If you want to persist values across functions, they need to be in the object-space (self.x) or in the global-space (CanvasSize), or in App-space
 	(app.data.X or self.data.X after init)
 	If you use a variable without the self., it will work but it won't be persisted, so it can be annoying to figure out what (didn't) happened.
 3. If you want to call another function in your class, preface it with self. (eg, self.recomputethis() -- and the self arg gets passed in automagically)
-4. Always remember to call the super if you're implementing __init__
+4. Always remember to call the super if you're implementing `__init__`
-5. Remember - your dialog/widget/etc can go away *without* calling the callback function - the user just clicks back to the main window
+5. Remember - your dialog/widget/etc can go away *without* calling the callback function - the user just clicks back to the main window.
 	Don't count on the callback to save state.
 Don't use the callback to put the machine in a known state (because it may not get executed).
 6. Dialogs don't get to close themselves; when your self.done is executed, call your callback function, and your parent can get data out of your dialog and is responsible for closing you.
 But see rule #5.
 7. Remember - Python is case-sensitive... and filename/directory/case sensitive as well.
 8. Much mumbo-jumbo about how to save data in the .ini file
 9. Some mumbo-jumbo about how to use the logger
-10. If you need to send a command to Maslow, use the self.data.gcode_queue.put('GCode-Here')
+10. If you need to send a command to Maslow, use the `self.data.gcode_queue.put('GCode-Here')`
 11. Mumbo-jumbo about how to get data back from Maslow
 12. On the g-code canvas, 0,0 is the center, and bottom-left is -X,-Y (y axis is reversed compared to old computer code, but "usual" in math terms).
 13. json does not know about tuples.
-It will make the variables a /list/ and if your functions can't handle that, you need to convert them.
+It will make the variables a _list_ and if your functions can't handle that, you need to convert them.

-General UI Layout:
+### General UI Layout:
-frontPage - is the root host for all widgets. screenControls - has all the buttons on the main screen (both the top bar and the right side)
+* frontPage - is the root host for all widgets.
+  * screenControls - has all the buttons on the main screen (both the top bar and the right side)